justinnevins/dexrp-tools/README.md

 ## Usage

-### Creating a Wallet
+### Adding Accounts
-1. Navigate to Profile
+1. Navigate to Accounts & Settings (Profile page)
+2. Click the + button in the XRPL Accounts section
+3. Choose one of two options:
+   - **Connect Keystone 3 Pro**: Scan your hardware wallet and select network (Mainnet/Testnet)
-2. Enter your XRPL address
+   - **Watch-Only Address**: Enter any XRPL address to monitor without signing capability
-3. Select network (Mainnet or Testnet)
-4. Configure custom node endpoints (optional)

-### Sending Transactions
+### Sending Transactions (Hardware Wallets Only)
 1. Go to Wallet tab
 2. Click "Send"
 3. Enter destination address and amount